Rosebud, Victoria: History

-Some of the famous residents (permanent and holiday) of Rosebud were Judith Mavis Cock (Judith Durham), Arthur Boyd and William John Ferrier.
-Judith spent her first six summers in the weatherboard house that stood on the west side of Durham Place.

-It is well documented on many websites that the 1995 Australian of the Year launched his fabulous career as a painter from the age of 16 while living in Rosebud from 1936-9 with his grandfather.
-One of young Arthur's paintings was of the Burnhams' jetty at the end of Boneo Rd; it is reproduced in Peter Wilson's "On the Road to Rosebud" alongside photos of the jetty.
-It has recently been discovered through title documents that the Boyd cottage is still standing at 62 Rosebud Pde.

-Ferrier won acclaim from all over Australia, and probably a job in the lighthouse branch, because of his heroic rescue of two of the seven crewmen of the La Bella at Warrnambool.
+Famous residents of Rosebud include Judith Durham, Arthur Boyd and William John Ferrier.
+Durham spent her first six summers in the weatherboard house that stood on the west side of Durham Place.
+Boyd, who was the 1995 Australian of the Year, launched his career as a painter at age 16 while living in Rosebud from 1936–39 with his grandfather.
+One of his paintings was of the Burnhams' jetty at the end of Boneo Rd; it is reproduced in Peter Wilson's On the Road to Rosebud alongside photos of the jetty.
+The Boyd cottage was at 62 Rosebud Pde, and may still be standing.
+Ferrier won acclaim for his heroic rescue of two of the seven crewmen of the La Bella at Warrnambool.
 He owned 858 Pt Nepean Rd for a time before moving to Queenscliff, naming his house in Beach St "Rosebud".
 A descendant, Lewis Ferrier, jokingly called the Harbour Master at Queenscliff, gave the same name to his fishing boat.
 The Queenscliffe Maritime Museum website shows some paintings of ships that Ferrier did on the internal timber lining of the South Pile Lighthouse.
 Two farm homesteads remain among subdivision housing in Rosebud: 19 Mitchell St and 50 First Avenue.
 The latter was the Hindhope Villa on lots 95 and 96 of the Hindhope Estate (with 14 acres of grounds, as advertised in the Argus in 1914, which the land plan shows was west of Rosebrook St.)

 Peter Wilson's book, "On the Road to Rosebud", gives excellent detail about Lot 18 (Henry Potton's Farm, the suicide), Lot 17 (church, shops) and the Clacton-on-Sea estate.

 The settlement remained rudimentary for many years.
 A school began operating in 1884 and moved into purpose-built premises three years later.
 The first store wasn't opened until Welshman Jackie Jones began selling goods from an upturned boat in the late 1880s.
 Rosebud suffered from a lack of direct access to Melbourne.
-When a pier was finally built in 1888, it failed to extend into the deep water, so ferries and passenger ships from the metropolis had to dock at Dromana, a larger town about eight kilometers to the north.
+When a pier was finally built in 1888, it failed to extend into the deep water, so ferries and passenger ships from the metropolis had to dock at Dromana, a larger town about eight kilometres to the north.
 A road was formed by clearing a path at Anthony's Nose, the point where Arthurs Seat (305 metres) meets the sea, halfway between Rosebud and Dromana.
 This, at last, gave Rosebud a road connection to surrounding towns and Melbourne.
 The Post Office then opened on 27 March 1889.

 Although some companies offered ferry passengers a ride to Rosebud after they disembarked at Dromana, the bulk of the tourism trade went to Dromana and nearby Arthurs Seat, while Dromana remained the transportation hub for goods brought by road and sea.